hyperledgendary/full-stack-asset-transfer-guide/README.md

 - There are suggested changes highlighted in each section; this lets you expriment with different stages of development.

 ---
+## Scenario

+As a real-world example, lets assuming a 'game/trading card'.
+Each card represents a comic book character, with their attributes such as strength.
+These can be passed between people, with some cards having more 'value' due to rarity or having notable attibutes.

+In token terms, these cards have aspects of Fungible tokens in that a card for say "Mr Blockchain" is equally exchangable for another "Mr Blockchain card"
+But there are limited number of different types of cards, and one card can't be subdivided.
+So have more in common with non-fungible tokens.

+- Asset transfer - move cards between people
+- Organizations:
+    - Escrow (as endorsing org) and the original holder of all the cards
+    - Regulator (as ordering org) to ensure fair play
+    - Owner Organizations
+		- 3 organizations that people can belong too

 ## Smart Contract Developing

 - [Introduction to Smart Contract Developing](./docs/SmartContractDev/00-Introduction.md)